The Ultimate In Birding Tours

 The more open habitats around the lodge offer great birding as birds are abundant there.
 The important conservation measures taken by the local people have enabled the area’s rich avifauna to recuperate.
 Los Tarrales has shot to fame in recent times in the Guatemalan ornithological world as an amazing 400 bird species have been recorded in the reserve, so we are sure to be kept busy during our visit!

-There are a great number of birds we will be looking for during our time here, but an important target will be the White-bellied Chachalaca, a regional endemic species.
-The chachalacas can be found along the very productive trails on the lower slopes at Los Tarrales and we should rapidly enjoy good views of this bird.
+There are a great number of birds we will be looking for during our time here, but important targets include White-bellied Chachalaca and Pacific Parakeet, both regionally endemic species.
+The chachalacas can be found along the very productive trails on the lower slopes at Los Tarrales, and we should rapidly enjoy good views of this bird.
+The parakeets are not difficult to find, but we may only see them flying past.

 Along the trails, we will keep a lookout for Long-tailed Manakins at their lek and possibly enjoy views of their superb display behaviour.
-Unobtrusive Tody, Lesson’s and stunning Turquoise-browed Motmots should also be found, while the regionally-endemic occipitalis subspecies of the White-eared Ground Sparrow, a potential future split as Grey-crowned Ground Sparrow, will also be a primary quarry.
-A great diversity of hummingbirds occurs here and we may well encounter the restricted-range White-bellied Emerald, the striking Long-billed Starthroat, the charming Green-breasted Mango and Blue-throated Sapphire.
-With a bit of luck, we could find the secretive and restricted-range Northern Bentbill.
+Unobtrusive Lesson’s and Tody Motmots and stunning Turquoise-browed Motmots should also be found, while the secretive, regionally-endemic occipitalis subspecies of the White-eared Ground Sparrow (a potential future split as Grey-crowned Ground Sparrow) will also be an important quarry.
+A great diversity of hummingbirds occurs here, and we may well encounter the striking Long-billed Starthroat, the charming Green-breasted Mango and Blue-throated Sapphire.
+With a bit of luck, we could find the secretive and range-restricted Northern Bentbill.

-We will spend some time around our charming lodge where birds are omnipresent and a productive feeding station attracts numerous species including Cinnamon, Blue-tailed, and Ruby-throated Hummingbirds, the range-restricted Rufous-backed Wren, Yellow-throated Euphonia, Red-legged Honeycreeper, the hulking Black-headed Saltator and the beautiful, ranbgew-restricted White-throated Magpie-Jay.
+We will spend some time around our charming lodge, where birds are omnipresent and a productive feeding station attracts numerous species, including Cinnamon and Ruby-throated Hummingbirds, the range-restricted Rufous-backed Wren, Yellow-throated Euphonia, Red-legged Honeycreeper, the hulking Black-headed Saltator and the beautiful, range-restricted White-throated Magpie-Jay.

 The open areas around our accommodation also offer a nice opportunity to locate some attractive parrots, including the diminutive Yellow-naped Amazon, Orange-chinned Parakeet and the range-restricted Orange-fronted Parakeet.
 We will also have to keep a lookout overhead as raptors are regularly seen and may include the beautiful White Hawk and the impressive Black and Ornate Hawk-Eagles.
 King Vulture and Bat Falcon are more uncommon possibilities.
-Interesting passerines include Rufous-breasted Spinetail, Green Shrike-Vireo, the restricted-range Spot-breasted and Altamira Orioles and the interesting Yellow-breasted Chat (a monotypic family).
+Interesting passerines around the lodge or in the areas of agriculture and secondary growth include the range-restricted Rufous-breasted Spinetail and Spot-breasted and Altamira Orioles, as well as Green Shrike-Vireo and the interesting Yellow-breasted Chat (now a monotypic family).

-A nocturnal excursion could deliver Mottled Owl and the striking Black-and-white Owl, while Northern Potoo and Pauraque are also present in the area.
+A nocturnal excursion could deliver Mottled Owl, the striking Black-and-white Owl, Northern Potoo and Pauraque.

-Other species we may encounter at Los Tarrales include Common Ground Dove, Short-tailed and Roadside Hawks, American Kestrel, Groove-billed Ani, Ferruginous Pygmy Owl, Collared Aracari, Gartered Trogon, Crested Caracara, Lineated and Smoky-brown Woodpeckers, Yellow-bellied Sapsucker, Barred Antshrike, Yellow-olive and Eye-ringed Flatbills, Northern Beardless Tyrannulet, Common Tody-Flycatcher, Yellow-bellied Flycatcher, Tropical Kingbird, Least, Great Crested and Brown-crested Flycatchers, Western Kingbird, Greenish Elaenia, Spot-breasted Wren, Orange-billed Nightingale-Thrush, White-throated Thrush, Scrub Euphonia, Chestnut-sided and American Yellow Warblers, Ovenbird, Red-throated Ant Tanager and Blue-black Grassquit.
+Other species we may encounter at Los Tarrales include Common Ground Dove, Short-tailed and Roadside Hawks, American Kestrel, Groove-billed Ani, Ferruginous Pygmy Owl, Collared Aracari, Gartered Trogon, Crested Caracara, Lineated and Smoky-brown Woodpeckers, Barred Antshrike, Yellow-olive and Eye-ringed Flatbills, Northern Beardless Tyrannulet, Common Tody-Flycatcher, Eastern Wood Pewee, Yellow-bellied Flycatcher, Tropical Kingbird, Least, Great Crested and Brown-crested Flycatchers, Western Kingbird, Greenish Elaenia, Spot-breasted Wren, Orange-billed Nightingale-Thrush, White-throated Thrush, Scrub Euphonia, Chestnut-sided and American Yellow Warblers, Ovenbird, Red-throated Ant Tanager and Blue-black Grassquit.

-Guatemala: Day 4 After some early morning birding at Los Tarrales we will head for the nearby Lake Atitlan area, where we will stay for two nights at Santiago Atitlan.
-We will spend much of the day birding in the Atitlan area.
+After some more birding at Los Tarrales, we will head for the nearby Lake Atitlan area, where we will stay for three nights at Santiago Atitlan.

-Often considered to be the most spectacular of all of Central America’s lakes, Lake Atitlan is also a famous site in ornithological history as it was the habitat of the Atitlan Grebe, the only strictly endemic species of Guatemala, but sadly now extinct.
-The species was first described in 1929 and quickly showed a massive decrease in its population when two invasive fishes were introduced into the lake.
+Often considered to be the most spectacular of all of Central America’s lakes, Lake Atitlan is also a famous site in ornithological history as it was the habitat of the Atitlan Grebe, the only strictly endemic species of Guatemala, but sadly, now extinct.
+The species was first described in 1929 and quickly showed a massive decrease in its population when two invasive fish species were introduced into the lake.
 Food competition and predation on the chicks were the major reasons for the decline, while the 1976 Guatemala earthquakes, which provoked a fall in the lake level, only accelerated the decline.
-The grebe was officially declared extinct in the early 1990s but had probably vanished earlier than that.
+The grebe was officially declared extinct in the early 1990s, but had probably vanished earlier than that.

-Guatemala: Day 5 There are multiple birding locations in the Atitlan region and which ones we decide to visit will depend on the latest birding information.
-Our excellent local contacts will ensure we do well.
+There are multiple birding locations in the Atitlan region, and which ones we decide to visit will depend on the latest birding information.
+Our excellent local contacts will ensure that we do well.

 We will surely explore some nice forest patches at Mirador del Rey Tepepul, located on the southeast flanks of Volcán Atitlan.
-This is the best place on the tour for finding the near-endemic and highly attractive Azure-rumped (or Cabanis’s) Tanager.
-It also remains one of the best places to find the marvellous Resplendent Quetzal, and with some patience, we should find this magical bird in the area.
+This is a good place for finding the near-endemic and highly attractive but uncommon Azure-rumped (or Cabanis’s) Tanager.
+Not far away is one of the best places to find the marvellous Resplendent Quetzal, and providing we have enough time (for there are a lot of special birds to find at Atitlan!), we will have a good chance to find this magical bird.

-Other good birds include Crested Guan, the near-endemic Emerald-chinned Hummingbird, the range-restricted Sparkling-tailed Woodstar, Yellow-throated (or Gould’s) Nightingale-Thrush, Golden-crowned Warbler, the elusive Scaled Antpitta (uncommon), the superb Blue-crowned Chlorophonia and, with a bit of luck, the scarce Buffy-crowned Wood Partridge.
+Other good birds include Crested Guan, the near-endemic Emerald-chinned Hummingbird, Yellow-throated (or Gould’s) Nightingale-Thrush, Golden-crowned Warbler, the elusive Scaled Antpitta (uncommon), the superb Blue-crowned Chlorophonia and, with a bit of luck, the scarce Buffy-crowned Wood Partridge.
+There is another chance here for the uncommon and unpredictable Sparkling-tailed Woodstar.

-Elsewhere, we will visit the best current sites for three more regional endemics; the absolutely stunning little Wine-throated Hummingbird, Slender Sheartail and the scarce Belted Flycatcher.
+Elsewhere, we will visit the best current sites for three more important regional endemics: the stunning little Wine-throated Hummingbird, Slender Sheartail and the scarce Belted Flycatcher.

-Nightbirding in the Atitlan area will focus on the regional-endemic Fulvous Owl (unless our local contacts know of a daytime roost at the time).
+The Atitlan area is a good place for finding the regionally endemic Fulvous Owl, and our local contacts will likely know of a daytime roost.
 This impressive owl typically inhabits montane pine-oak forest in its small range in southern Mexico and northern Central America.
-Our other targets are Whiskered Screech Owl and Mexican Whip-poor-will.

-More widespread species we should see in the Atitlan area include Western Cattle Egret, Turkey and Black Vultures, Grey, Broad-winged and Red-tailed Hawks, Band-tailed Pigeon, Whitye-tipped, White-winged and Inca Doves, Squirrel Cuckoo, Great Horned Owl, Chestnut-collared, White-collared and White-throated Swifts, Mexican Violetear, Collared Trogon and Acorn Woodpecker.
+More widespread species we should see in the Atitlan area include Western Cattle Egret, Turkey and Black Vultures, Grey, Broad-winged and Red-tailed Hawks, Band-tailed Pigeon, White-tipped, White-winged and Inca Doves, Squirrel Cuckoo, Chestnut-collared, White-collared and White-throated Swifts, Blue-tailed Hummingbird, Collared Trogon, and Golden-olive, Golden-fronted, Hairy and Acorn Woodpeckers.

-Passerines include Spotted and Spot-crowned Woodcreepers, Scaly-throated and Ruddy Foliage-gleaners, Mountain and Yellow-bellied Elaenias, Greater Pewee, Olive-sided, Hammond’s, Buff-breasted, Yellowish, Social, Boat-billed and Dusky-capped Flycatchers, Great Kiskadee, Masked Tityra, Trilling Gnatwren, Rufous-browed Peppershrike, Yellow-throated, Blue-headed, Brown-capped, Philadelphia and Warbling Vireos, Northern Rough-winged Swallow, Cabanis’s, Rufous-and-white and House Wrens, Grey-breasted Wood Wren, Eastern Bluebird, Brown-backed Solitaire, Tropical Mockingbird, Lesser Goldfinch, Rufous-collared Sparrow, Yellow-billed Cacique, Great-tailed Grackle, Bronzed Cowbird, Melodious Blackbird, Baltimore and Orchard Orioles, Worm-eating, Black-and-white, Townsend’s, Wilson’s and Tennessee Warblers, Louisiana Waterthrush, Common Yellowthroat, Slate-throated Whitestart, Cinnamon-bellied Flowerpiercer, Common Chlorospingus, Hepatic, Summer, Western, White-winged, Flame-coloured, Blue-grey and Yellow-winged Tanagers, Chestnut-capped Brushfinch, Rose-breasted Grosbeak, Indigo Bunting, Morelet’s Seedeater and Cinnamon-bellied Saltator.
+Passereines include Spotted and Spot-crowned Woodcreepers, Scaly-throated and Ruddy Foliage-gleaners, Mountain and Yellow-bellied Elaenias, Greater Pewee, Olive-sided, Hammond’s, Yellowish, Social, Boat-billed and Dusky-capped Flycatchers, Great Kiskadee, Rose-throated Becard, Masked Tityra, Trilling Gnatwren, Rufous-browed Peppershrike, Yellow-throated, Blue-headed, Brown-capped, Philadelphia and Warbling Vireos, Northern Rough-winged Swallow, Band-backed, Cabanis’s, Rufous-and-white and House Wrens, Grey-breasted Wood Wren, Brown-backed Solitaire, Clay-coloured Thrush, Tropical Mockingbird, Lesser Goldfinch, Rufous-collared Sparrow, Yellow-billed Cacique, Great-tailed Grackle, Bronzed Cowbird, Melodious Blackbird, Baltimore and Orchard Orioles, Rufous-capped, Worm-eating, Black-and-white, Townsend’s, Wilson’s and Tennessee Warblers, Louisiana Waterthrush, Common Yellowthroat, Slate-throated Whitestart, Cinnamon-bellied Flowerpiercer, Common Chlorospingus, Hepatic, Summer, Western, White-winged, Flame-coloured, Blue-grey and Yellow-winged Tanagers, White-naped and Chestnut-capped Brushfinches, Rose-breasted Grosbeak, Indigo Bunting, Morelet’s Seedeater and Cinnamon-bellied Saltator.

 The lake itself is not of great interest these days, so we will only make a short stop to look for such widespread wetland species as Blue-winged Teal, Redhead, Lesser Scaup, Green, Great Blue and Little Blue Herons, Snowy Egret, Purple and Common Gallinules, American Coot, Spotted Sandpiper and Laughing Gull.

-We plan to arrive at Sibinal in the late afternoon, enabling us to visit the surrounding reserve of La Unión Reforma where we hope to get a few good birds just before dark.
-We may encounter the regionally endemic Guatemalan Pygmy Owl and we will also have our first chances here for the near-endemic Black-throated Jay and Black-capped Siskin.
+We plan to arrive at Sibinal in the late afternoon, enabling us to visit the surrounding reserve of La Unión Reforma, where we hope to get a few good birds just before dark.
+We may encounter the regionally endemic Guatemalan Pygmy Owl, and we will also have our first chances for the near-endemic Black-throated Jay and the uncommon near-endemic Black-capped Siskin.

-Guatemala: Day 7 The main reason we have travelled so far to reach Sibinal is to see the incredible Horned Guan, undoubtedly one of the most charismatic and spectacular birds in the world!
-This stunning bird could almost be considered the unicorn of the bird world.
-It only occurs from west-central Guatemala to the Sierra Madre de Chiapas of Mexico and needs extensive areas of untouched cloud forest, a habitat that is now rapidly vanishing.
+The main reason we have come to Sibinal is to try and see the incredible Horned Guan, undoubtedly one of the most charismatic and spectacular birds in the world!
+This stunning bird only occurs from west-central Guatemala to the Sierra Madre de Chiapas of Mexico and needs extensive areas of untouched cloud forest, a habitat that is now rapidly vanishing.
 The surviving population consists of only about 2000 to 2500 individuals.
 The most unusual feature of this endangered and retiring species is its well-developed red ‘horn’ of bare skin that projects from the top of its head.
 The guan usually betrays its presence by its very low-pitched booming call or by its snorts, clicking and bill-clacking.

 This very exciting day will start with an early transfer of about 45 minutes from our hotel to Vega del Volcano in 4×4 vehicles.
-There we will meet up with our local guide, who will know exactly where to look for the guans.
-Luckily, they can often be seen by the roadside these days, making it surely the most accessible and easiest place to see this splendid and once-upon-a-time ‘ghost-bird’ of the mountains!
+There we will meet up with our local guide, who is very familiar with the guans.
+Luckily, they can often be seen by the roadside these days, making it surely the most accessible place to see this splendid and once-upon-a-time ‘ghost-bird’ of the mountains!
+Even so, this is a tricky bird to see, and we are likely to need patience and persistence.

 While looking for the Horned Guan, we will be deep among a particular type of high-altitude cloud forest that has some northern temperate zone influence.
-Wherever there are openings in the forest, we will keep a lookout overheard as this is a good area for the regionally endemic Black-capped Swallow.
-Guatemalan Tyrannulet is another regional endemic that should be found in the area, while we may well find other good birds like Barred Parakeet, Ruddy-capped Nightingale-Thrush, Mountain Thrush, Elegant Euphonia, Yellow-eyed Junco (of the near-endemic form alticola, a potential split) and Slaty Finch.
+Wherever there are openings in the forest, we will keep a lookout overhead, as this is a good area for the regionally endemic Black-capped Swallow.
+Guatemalan Tyrannulet is another regional endemic that should be found in the area, while we may well find other good birds like Barred Parakeet, Ruddy-capped Nightingale-Thrush, Mountain Thrush, Elegant Euphonia, Yellow-eyed Junco (of the near-endemic form alticola, a potential split as Guatemalan Junco) and Slaty Finch.

 We will keep our fingers crossed today, as the rare and highly desired Maroon-chested Ground Dove occurs in the area and is sometimes seen here.
 This very secretive species remains one of the most special Neotropical birds that few birders have observed!

-Guatemala: Day 8 This morning will be our ‘back-up’ morning just in case we missed the guan the previous day.
-If all went well it will be back to birding at La Unión Reforma.
+This morning will be our ‘backup’ morning, just in case we missed Horned Guan the previous day.
+If all went well, it will be back to birding at La Unión Reforma.

-Guatemala: Day 9 Today is another exciting day as we explore the famous Todos Santos National Park, situated in one of the highest mountain ranges in all Central America, where we will find ourselves at the highest point of the tour at an impressive elevation of 3800 meters (12,468 feet).
+During our stay in the region, we will explore the famous Todos Santos National Park, situated in one of the highest mountain ranges in all of Central America, where we will find ourselves at the highest point of the tour at an impressive elevation of 3800 meters (12,468 feet).

-Areas of high-altitude grassland mixed with sparse pine-oak-juniper woodland is the typical habitat where two of the most important Guatemalan specialities occur; the stunning and near-endemic Goldman’s Warbler and the superb, regionally-endemic Ocellated Quail.
-Formerly considered conspecific with Yellow-rumped Warbler, the stunning Goldman’s Warbler is nowadays treated as a distinct species restricted to the highlands of western Guatemala and some adjacent areas in the Mexican state of Chiapas.
-The species is fairly common in this highly specific habitat and we should enjoy multiple sightings.
+Areas of high-altitude grassland mixed with sparse pine-oak-juniper woodland are the typical habitat where two of the most important Guatemalan specialities occur: the stunning and near-endemic Goldman’s Warbler and the superb, regionally-endemic Ocellated Quail.
+Formerly considered conspecific with the Yellow-rumped Warbler, the stunning Goldman’s Warbler is nowadays treated as a distinct species restricted to the highlands of western Guatemala and some adjacent areas in the Mexican state of Chiapas.
+The species is fairly common in this highly specific habitat, and we should enjoy multiple sightings.
 The superb Ocellated Quail is one of the least known Neotropical birds, but here there is a good chance of finding this elusive ‘grailbird’ of Mesoamerica.

-While searching for these two ‘megas’, we should see some other birds typical of high-altitude Guatemala, including Golden-crowned Kinglet, Brown Creeper, Red Crossbill, Pine Siskin and even Northern Raven, which is a really rare species in Central America.
-Most of these species are at the southernmost limit of their distributions and look distinctive compared to the other subspecies further to the north.
-We will also search here for the local form of the Savannah Sparrow, a species previously thought to be only a migrant visitor to Guatemala.
-A small breeding population has recently been located in the area and could well be a future split.
+We will also search in the Chiabal area for the local form of the Savannah Sparrow, a species previously thought to be only a migrant visitor to Guatemala.
+A small breeding population has recently been located in the area, and the birds here could be a future split.

 TIKAL EXTENSION

-Guatemala (Tikal): Days 3-4 Tikal National Park is best known for its amazing historical sites, yet the park itself and the surrounding area are also a famous birding locale.
-We will not only explore Tikal National Park itself but also the surrounding area and Yaxhá National Park.
+Tikal National Park is best known for its amazing historical sites, yet the park itself and the surrounding area are also famous birding locales.
+We will not only explore Tikal National Park itself, but also the surrounding area, as many of the best birding areas are outside the national park.

-In the heart of the forest lies one of the most important and most extraordinary complexes of the Mayan civilization.
-Inhabited from the 4th century BC to its apogee during the Mayan Classic Period, from circa 200 to 900 AD, Tikal was the capital of a conquest state that became one of the most powerful kingdoms of the ancient Maya and it is widely believed that this remarkably elaborate complex held more than 85,000 inhabitants.
-The ruins have been part of a national park since the 1960s and in 1979 they were declared to be a UNESCO World Heritage Site.
-They remain one of the most famous of all the touristic destinations in Latin America.
+In the heart of the forest lies one of the most important and extraordinary complexes of the Mayan civilisation.
+Inhabited from the 4th century BC to its apogee during the Mayan Classic Period, from circa 200 to 900 AD, Tikal was the capital of a conquest state that became one of the most powerful kingdoms of the ancient Maya, and it is widely believed that this remarkably elaborate complex held more than 85,000 inhabitants.
+The ruins have been part of a national park since the 1960s, and in 1979, they were declared to be a UNESCO World Heritage Site.
+They remain one of the most famous of all the tourist destinations in Latin America.

 We will start birding early in the morning, when the sunlight first starts to catch the sides of the imposing pyramids, offering a very atmospheric background as we seek out regionally endemic species.

-Another major speciality is the widely distributed but surprisingly localized and in many areas elusive Orange-breasted Falcon.
+Another major speciality is the widely distributed but surprisingly localised and, in many areas, elusive Orange-breasted Falcon.
 Here, a pair breeds right on top of the temple in the central plaza of the Tikal historical site!

-During our visit to the Tikal area, we will also be wanting to track down two Yucatan endemics; specifically Yucatan Flycatcher and the beautiful Rose-throated Tanager.
-If we are very fortunate, we will come across Yucatan Jay or even Yucatan Woodpecker.
+During our visit to the Tikal area, we will also want to track down three other Yucatan endemics, specifically Yucatan Poorwill (the only endemic that is actually easier at Tikal than in Mexico!), Yucatan Flycatcher and the beautiful Rose-throated Tanager.
+If we are very fortunate, we will also come across Yucatan Jay.

-There are some more regional specialities to look for while we are in the Tikal area, including the secretive Mayan Antthrush, White-bellied Wren (often first located by its distinctive song) and the attractive but sometimes tricky Grey-throated Chat.
-Even the extremely rare but widely distributed Crested Eagle is sometimes recorded, but we would be extremely fortunate to come across one!
+There are some more regional specialities to look for while we are in the Tikal area, including White-bellied Emerald, the secretive Mayan Antthrush, White-bellied Wren (often first located by its distinctive song) and the attractive but sometimes tricky Grey-throated Chat.

 The area is home to a nice variety of parrots, most of which are restricted to Central America.
-The highly localized northern form of the Mealy Amazon will be a target, while the much-wanted Brown-hooded and White-crowned Parrots, the rare White-fronted Amazon, Red-lored Amazon and Olive-throated Parakeet also occur in the area.
+The highly localised northern form of the Mealy Amazon will be a target, while the much-wanted Brown-hooded and White-crowned Parrots, White-fronted and Red-lored Amazons, and Olive-throated Parakeet also occur in the area.

 Mixed-species flocks and, if we are lucky, an army ant swarm should bring some good stuff, including Scaly-throated Leaftosser, Plain Xenops and Strong-billed, Ivory-billed, Ruddy, Tawny-winged, Olivaceous, Northern Barred and Wedge-billed Woodcreepers, while Dot-winged Antwren, Plain Antvireo and Tawny-crowned and Lesser Greenlets may join the party.
-If we are in luck we will have an encounter with the rare, range-restricted Black-throated Shrike-Tanager, which is sometimes a leader of a ‘bird wave’.
+Tikal is quite possibly the best place to observe the generally uncommon and range-restricted Black-throated Shrike-Tanager, which is sometimes a leader of a ‘bird wave’.

-We will also explore the Santa Ana area.
-The habitat here is nowadays cattle pastures and secondary growth forest but it was once a tropical humid savannah.
-Nonetheless, this degraded habitat is still home to three regionally endemic species; the much-wanted Yucatan Bobwhite, Black Catbird and Green-backed Sparrow.
-We will search here for these three prime targets, as well as the range-restricted Plain Chachalaca and the localized Botteri’s Sparrow.
+In the Santa Ana area, the habitat has now become cattle pastures and secondary growth forest, but it was once a tropical, humid savannah.
+Nonetheless, this degraded habitat is still home to three regionally endemic species: the much-wanted Yucatan Bobwhite, Black Catbird and Green-backed Sparrow.
+We will search here for these three prime targets, as well as the range-restricted Plain Chachalaca and the more widespread but localised Botteri’s Sparrow.

-We shall also make a short stop at some wetlands that hold such species as Pied-billed Grebe, Neotropical Cormorant, Anhinga, Wood Stork, American White Ibis, Snail Kite, Green, Ringed and Belted Kingfishers, Tricolored Heron, Great Egret, Black-necked Stilt, Killdeer, Wilson’s Snipe, Northern Jacana and Mangrove Swallow.
+Wetlands and seasonal pools hold such species as Pied-billed Grebe, Neotropical Cormorant, Anhinga, Wood Stork, American White Ibis, Snail Kite, Green, Ringed and Belted Kingfishers, Tricoloured Heron, Great Egret, Black-necked Stilt, Killdeer, Wilson’s Snipe, Northern Jacana and Mangrove Swallow.

-Additional species we may come across in the Tikal area include Great Tinamou, Slaty-breasted and Little Tinamnous (much easier to bhear than see), Bare-throated Tiger Heron, Yellow-crowned Night Heron, Grey-headed Dove, Plain-breasted and Ruddy Ground Doves, Striped Cuckoo, Stripe-throated Hermit, White-necked Jacobin, Buff-bellied and Rufous-tailed Hummingbirds, Wedge-tailed Sabrewing, Purple-crowned Fairy, White-tailed, Double-toothed, Plumbeous and Grey-headed Kites, Crane and Bicolored Hawks, Slaty-tailed and Black-headed Trogons, Ladder-backed and Chestnut-coloured Woodpeckers, the beautiful Laughing Falcon and Aplomado Falcon.
+Additional species we may well come across in the Tikal region include Great Tinamou, Little Tinamou (much easier to hear than see), Bare-throated Tiger Heron, Yellow-crowned Night Heron, Grey-headed Dove, Plain-breasted and Ruddy Ground Doves, Striped Cuckoo, Middle American Screech Owl, Stripe-throated Hermit, White-necked Jacobin, Buff-bellied and Rufous-tailed Hummingbirds, Wedge-tailed Sabrewing, Purple-crowned Fairy, White-tailed, Double-toothed, Plumbeous and Grey-headed Kites, Crane Hawk, Slaty-tailed and Black-headed Trogons, Chestnut-coloured Woodpecker and the beautiful Laughing Falcon.

-Guatemala (Tikal): Day 5 After spending much of the day in the Tikal region, we will catch a flight back to Guatemala City where we join up with those arriving for the main tour.
+After spending much of the day in the Tikal region, we will catch an afternoon flight back to Guatemala City, where we will join up with those arriving for the main tour.

 HONDURAS EXTENSION

-Honduras: Day 2 Close to La Unión is Muralla National Park which protects a large area of pine-oak forests as well as cloud forests and lower altitude evergreen forest in places.
+Close to La Unión is Muralla National Park, which protects a large area of pine-oak forests as well as cloud forests and lower-altitude evergreen forests in places.

 This near-endemic hummingbird is only found in cloudforest habitat in parts of Honduras and northwestern Nicaragua.
-Elsewhere, in the pine-oak woodlands, Red-throated Parakeet, a near-endemic speciality that is not seen during Guatemala birding tours as it barely occurs in the country, is quite common.
+Elsewhere, in the pine-oak woodlands, ‘Red-throated’ Parakeet, a near-endemic speciality that is not seen during Guatemala birding tours as it barely occurs in the country, is quite common in this part of Honduras.
+More recently, the taxon rubritorquis has been lumped with the Green Parakeet.

-Other important targets are the restricted-range Spot-bellied Bobwhite, the sought-after Great Swallow-tailed Swift (this is one of the best spots for this difficult species) and the aptly named Lovely Cotinga.
+Other important targets are the range-restricted Spot-bellied Bobwhite, the sought-after Great Swallow-tailed Swift (this is one of the best spots for this difficult species) and the aptly named, localised, uncommon and much-wanted Lovely Cotinga.

-We shall also be looking out for Common Black Hawk, Black Phoebe, the lovely Painted Whitestart and Chestnut-headed Oropendola.
-Many other birds typical of these habitats will be found.
+We should also come across Common Black Hawk, Black Phoebe and the lovely Painted Whitestart.
+Many other birds typical of these habitats will be found, but these are all likely to have been recorded in Guatemala.

 Other species in this unusual and rapidly declining habitat (which is being progressively cleared for ranching) include Lesser Roadrunner and, with a bit of luck, the shy Lesser Ground Cuckoo.

-Honduras: Day 5 This morning we will transfer to San Pedro Sula airport, where our Honduras birding tour extension ends.
+This morning, we will transfer to San Pedro Sula airport, where our Honduras birding tour extension ends.

 (There are direct international flights out of San Pedro Sula to Houston, Miami and elsewhere.)